cmaher92/launch_school/coursework/rb129/topics/self.md

 Two clear use cases for `self`

-* use of `self` within an istance method refers to the instance itself
+* use of `self` within an instance method refers to the instance itself
 * `self`, outside of an instance method, references the class and can be used to define class methods

 `self` changes depending on the scope it is used in.

 ### Callings Methods with `self`